 Similarly, when I started using spell check, each time it warned me I might be using the wrong word, I assumed the program was smarter than I, so I always used their suggested replacement.
-As the result, I interjected errors into my work because I didn’t understand how the program worked and wasn’t discerning about its recommendations.
+As a result, I interjected errors in my work because I didn’t understand how the program worked and wasn’t discerning about its recommendations.

 Autocorrect can also get us in trouble.
 Never assume the change made is correct; always verify.
 We see this most often, sometimes humorously, in text messages, but it can also happen in our more important writing, too.

 Likewise, other writing tools and aids carry with them inherent risks when misused.

 There are two prerequisites to use writing tools wisely.
 First, we need to understand the purpose of the resource and how to properly apply it.
 Second, we need a firm grounding in the basics of writing in order to discern if the suggestion is correct for each particular situation.

 If we fail to do so, our writing fails to be its best.